7 PCB Design Tips by Rick Hartley

 Design around what the fabricator’s building.
 Let them know in your fab drawing, “This is your 6-layer, this is your 8-layer or this is your 10-layer.”
 And if you do that, they’re going to get much better throughput.
 We have done that in the past and high 90 percent throughput from our fabricators even on 12, 14 and 16-layer boards that had very tight impedance control.

-For more design information, check with our DESIGN ASSISTANCE team.Tags: pcb design, signal integrity, transmission line
+For more design information, contact our DESIGN SERVICE team.Tags: pcb design, signal integrity, transmission line